A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 1.Trifield TF2 Absolute Best (I Use This One)RF/EF/MF5/54.5/5

-2.Acoustimeter Very AccurateRF/EF/MF4/54.5/5
+4.Acoustimeter Very AccurateRF/EF/MF4/54.5/5

-3.Cornet ED-88TRF/EF/MF4/54/5
+5.Cornet ED-88TRF/EF/MF4/54/5

-4.Erickhill EMF Meter Best BudgetEF/MF5/54.5/5
+6.Erickhill EMF Meter Best BudgetEF/MF5/53.5/5

-6.Latnex HF-B3GRF/EF/MF4/54/5
+7.Latnex HF-B3GRF/EF/MF4/54/5

-This is a full list of the absolute best EMF and RF meters and detectors that you can buy in 2024.
+This is a full list of the absolute best EMF and RF meters and detectors that you can buy in 2026.
 Ratings are based on my own testing and experience as well as thorough research.

-You’ll notice that the meters are certainly not ranked just based on most expensive to least expensive, and that is for good reason.
 For example, the Trifield TF2 is my number one recommendation but is much more affordable than, for example, the Acoustimeter AM-10.

 Although the Acoustimeter is a fantastic device, I believe the Trifield delivers just about as good of a product at less than half the price.
-These rankings are therefore a cumulation of all of the factors bulleted above.

-I was not gifted any of the devices I reviewed in this article and I was not paid to write any of these reviews.
+I was not gifted any of the devices I reviewed in this article, and I was not paid to write any of these reviews.
 My rankings and reviews are based entirely on my personal use of the products as well as my experience, research, and opinion.

 With that mouthful out of the way, let’s talk about my first pick, the Trifield TF2.